 Clermont Senior Services is a 501(c)(3) nonprofit organization that provides information and support for seniors living within the county.
 Clermont Senior Services has a four-decade track record of coordinating services including community-based and in-home services that make it possible for older people to live independently even as they begin to experience physical or mental issues.
 You can reach out to Clermont Senior Services to get general assistance and to take advantage of programs that are offered.

-If you want personalized help and legal advice applying for benefits programs like benefits through the Veterans’ Administration or through Medicaid, you should talk with an experienced attorney.
+If you want personalized help and legal advice applying for benefits programs like benefits through Medicaid, you should talk with an experienced attorney.
 You should also reach out to an attorney who offers estate planning and end of life planning services as you are getting older so you can determine what kinds of care you’ll want as a senior, who will make decisions on your behalf if you become incapacitated, and what will happen to your assets after you pass away.

 Probate Courts in Clermont County

 With advanced planning, it is possible to avoid conservatorship or guardianship proceedings, which would become necessary if a person with no incapacity plan became incapacitated and family members had to go to court to get a conservator or guardian named.
 Advanced planning can also make it possible to transfer assets outside of the probate process so money is saved and heirs or beneficiaries inherit more quickly.
 Zimmer Law Firm provides assistance with making advanced plans for incapacity as well as with making estate plans.